Research Support - Faculty

 If you are required to make your research data open, check with the publisher or granting agency to determine if they have preferred repositories or restrictions on methods of publication.
 Most organizations are flexible, allowing deposit in any repository that is publicly accessible.

-Three common places to publish your data are:
+Three common places to archive your data are:

 - Subject repositories